Why Employee Communication is a Matter of Life and Death in the Healthcare Industry

-There’s certainly an argument to be made that achieving communication mastery is a challenge for any large organization.
+A challenge for any large organization is achieving communication mastery.
 However, most organizations don’t function with patient lives hanging in the balance.

 In fact, a recent GetApp survey indicated that effective employee communication is most crucial in the healthcare industry.

 For hospital and healthcare environments, effective employee communication isn’t just a matter of productivity or performance; it can quite literally be a matter of life or death.
-Despite this, many hospital systems are using antiquated communication channels that delay care, frustrate patients wanting fast answers, and add complexity to already overtaxed hospital infrastructure.
+Despite this, many hospital systems are using antiquated communication channels that delay care and frustrate patients.
+This adds complexity to an already overtaxed hospital infrastructure.

 There is a dire need for better employee communication options in healthcare settings.